deflationz/HWID-Checker/README.md

 # Credits

 I'm deflationz#7158 and I created this in about 15 minutes.
+Check out [DeflationzWare](https://discord.gg/XxsQzu738M) to become a tester get scripts early giveaways and more!